Immigration Studies Undergraduate Certificate

 - Students must complete a minimum of 12 credit hours from the approved courses.

-- Students must complete a minimum of 6 upper division (3000-level and above) credit hours from the approved courses.
+- Students must complete a minimum of six upper division (3000-level and above) credit hours from the approved courses.

-- Students must earn a minimum grade of C- (1.7) in all certificate courses taken at CU Denver and must achieve a minimum cumulative certificate GPA of 3.0.
+- Students must earn a minimum grade of C- (1.7) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 3.0.
 All graded attempts in required and elective courses are calculated in the certificate GPA.
-Students cannot complete certificate or ancillary course requirements as pass/fail.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

 - Students must complete all certificate credit hours with CU Denver faculty.